Skip to content

 Consent rights

-Landlords often require written consent.
+Landlords almost always require written consent before an assignment or sublease.
 The key issue is the standard:

 Financial strength tests